rwblickhan/astro-rwblickhan.org/src/content/misc/quotes.md

 - *The Magic Fish*, Trung Le Nguyen

 > This little book took me eight years to earn.
-Was it worth the last eight years of my mother's lief?
+Was it worth the last eight years of my mother's life?
 And what sort of daughter does that make me?

 - *The Magic Fish*, Trung Le Nguyen